GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

 ---

 `fasta_ref` and `bam_alignment`:
-  - For hg19 dataset, only the references fasta file is required.
+  - For hg19 dataset, only the reference fasta file is required.
   - The gtc2vcf tool adds a functionality to process calls generated in hg19 in hg38.
 This requires you to realign the flanking sequences from the manifest files.
 This is described [here](https://github.com/freeseek/gtc2vcf#using-an-alternative-genome-reference){:target="_blank"}.
+  - NB: Provide these with their absolute paths.

 ---

 `output_prefix`: Output file name

 `output_dir`: Path to save output

 ---